Jashpur State

-After the Independence of India, Jashpur State was merged with the princely states of Raigarh, Sakti, Sarangarh and Udaipur to form the Raigarh district of Madhya Pradesh.
-Now the district of Raigarh is part of Chhattisgarh state.
+After the Independence of India in 1947, in keeping with the noble tradition of Rajput loyalty to the motherland, Jashpur State acceded to the Indian Union and was merged with the neighbouring princely states of Raigarh, Sakti, Sarangarh and Udaipur to form the Raigarh district of Madhya Pradesh.
+Today the region of erstwhile Jashpur forms the Jashpur district of the state of Chhattisgarh, often called the "Gateway to Chhattisgarh."